GerritCodeReview/modules_cache-chroniclemap/src/main/resources/Documentation/migration.md

 ## Migration from H2 Caches

-This module provides a REST API to help converting existing cache from H2 to chronicle-map, which requires the `Administrate Server` capability to be executed.
+This module provides a REST API to help converting existing cache from H2 to chronicle-map, which requires the `Administrate Caches` or `Administrate Server` capabilities to be executed.

 The migration must be executed _before_ switching to use chronicle-map, while Gerrit cache is still backed by H2.